The role of twins in computing planar supports of hypergraphs: A sequence of gluable edge bipartitions

-\proofparagraph{Definition of the desired edge bipartition sequence.} Take where, in a slight abuse of notation, $((C_i, D_i))_{i = 1}^s$ is the longest subsequence of $\T$ in which all edge bipartitions~$(C_i, D_i)$ have the same signature.
-Two edge bipartitions (defined via nooses) which have the same signature are shown in Figure\nobreakspace \ref {fig:orange} and in Figure\nobreakspace \ref {fig:glue}.
-We claim that $\S$ fulfills the conditions of Theorem\nobreakspace \ref {sepseq}.
+\proofparagraph{Definition of the desired edge bipartition sequence.} Take where, in a slight abuse of notation, $((C_i, D_i))_{i = 1}^s$ is the longest subsequence of $\T$ in which all edge bipartitions~$(C_i, D_i)$ have the same labeling.
+Two edge bipartitions (defined via nooses) which have the same labeling are shown in \cref{fig:orange} and in \cref{fig:glue}.
+We claim that $\S$ fulfills the conditions of \cref{sepseq}.